 While the government has made considerable investments in expanding basic services such as health and assistance programs since 2010, confronting widespread malnutrition and poverty is limited by the financial and logistical constraints.

 Concern is working to ensure that the people of Niger also look forward to a healthy and resilient future.

 This is why many people rely on international agencies like Concern.
 Since 2005, Concern has been delivering a health, food security and education program in the Tahoua region.
-This includes preventing malnutrition by strengthening the healthcare system and providing training and support in the form of medicine, therapeutic food and equipment.
+This includes preventing malnutrition by strengthening the healthcare system and providing training and support in the form of medicine, ready-to-use therapeutic food (RUTF), and equipment.
 Concern has also supported the Ministry of Public Health to manage and prevent severe acute malnutrition among vulnerable children.